 - 2. Subrecipient must administer the City of Socorro's Small Business Economic Recovery Grant Program, including the intake application process, documentation review, award of \$250,000 in small business grants, and technical assistance and educational components. - 3.
 Subrecipient must develop a web page where small businesses can view grant program policies, guidelines, and eligibility requirements in Spanish and English and apply online.
 A link to this webpage should be provided to city staff for inclusion on the city's website.
 Also, the subrecipient must develop an application form that is user-friendly as part of the intake process. - 4.
 The selected subrecipient must also provide adequate staffing to be able to inform small businesses in Socorro about this program, recruit small businesses to apply for the program, and aid small businesses in filling out their applications. - 5.
 Subrecipient will oversee the intake of applications from small businesses and provide reasonable documentation to ensure that funds are disbursed to an eligible business in accordance with the Program Policy included in Appendix A, with Part 35 Pandemic Relief Programs at 31 CFR 35, and with the Uniform Administrative Requirements found at 2 CFR Part 200. - 6.
 Subrecipient must document through a questionnaire or survey, the negative economic impact of the COVID-19 pandemic experienced by each applicant, and the disproportionately affected population status of each business. - 7.
-Subrecipient must provide follow-up on any grant disbursed to a business within six months for post-evaluation purposes based on input provided by City staff. - 8.
-Subrecipient must provide all client-facing operations, including meetings, workshops, classes, program publications, flyers, and documents provided by the subrecipient to the small businesses or the general public, in both English and Spanish. - 9.
-Recruit or canvas Socorro small businesses to apply and fill out their applications.
+Subrecipient must provide follow-up on any grant disbursed to a business within six months for post-evaluation purposes based on input provided by City staff.
+Subrecipient will seek guidance from COS staff on any business application regarding funding or qualification issues prior to making an application approval. - 8.
+Subrecipient must provide all client-facing operations, including meetings, workshops, classes, program publications, flyers, and documents provided by the subrecipient to the small businesses or the general public, in both English and Spanish.

+9. Recruit or canvas Socorro small businesses to apply and fill out their applications.